MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/define-service-level-agreements.md

 1. Select **Save**.

 > [!IMPORTANT]
-> - When you delete a solution containing SLAs, the SLAs get deleted.
-However, their corresponding calendars don't get deleted.
+> - When you delete a solution that contains SLAs, the SLAs are also deleted.
+However, their corresponding calendars aren't deleted.
-> - Calendars once imported to the target org, are editable.
+> - Calendars, when imported to the target organization, are editable.
 However, it is recommended to make any changes to the calendar through the solution import or export process.
-> - The calendars will be overwritten during every solution import in case of any changes.
-So, the calendar in the latest solution being imported will overwrite the existing customizations or settings on the calendar present on the target environment.
+> - Calendars are overwritten when there is a solution import.
+So, the calendar in the latest solution that is being imported will overwrite existing customizations or settings on the current calendar in the target environment.
-> - Exported calendars will be present in XML format in the `Calendars` folder within the exported solution.
+> - Exported calendars will be present in XML format in the Calendars folder within the exported solution.
 > - SLA Items will automatically be linked to the corresponding imported calendars on import.

 ## Recommended procedure for upgrading a solution